need4swede/campus-alert-system/docker-README.md

-# Docker Setup for Campus Alert System
+# Docker Setup for the Rapid Emergency Alert Communications Tool

-This document provides instructions for deploying the Campus Alert System using Docker in both development and production environments.
+This document provides instructions for deploying REACT using Docker in both development and production environments.

 ## Docker Configuration